Normanbg/Personal_Research/index.md

 If you are attending to the presentation, enter [here](https://goo.gl/forms/sDCBfKuKF2oy6UnA3) and submit your response of the exercise.
 If you are only a reader of this research, try to make the production plan of the game Jetpack Joyride by Halfbrick Studios and send me an email *normanbg98@gmail.com* with the excel document if you want feedback.

-See the video below to know all the aspects to take in account:
+See this [video](https://youtu.be/ZGxIpzzLo4k) to know all the aspects to take in account.

-<iframe width="560" height="315" src="https://youtu.be/ZGxIpzzLo4k" frameborder="0" allowfullscreen></iframe>

 ## Bibliography:
 - [https://www.gamasutra.com/view/news/228260/Kellee_Santiagos_10step_video_game_production_plan.php](https://www.gamasutra.com/view/news/228260/Kellee_Santiagos_10step_video_game_production_plan.php)